mbzuai-nlp/araseg-shared-task-2026/README.md

 ## Evaluation
-We define Sentence segmentation as a **binary** token classification task.
+We define sentence segmentation as a **binary** token classification task.
 We use the following metrics:

 * **Boundary Precision (P):** The percentage of predicted sentence boundaries that match a reference sentence boundary.
 Higher precision means fewer false boundary insertions.
 * **Boundary Recall (R):** The percentage of reference sentence boundaries that are correctly predicted.
 Higher recall means fewer missed sentence boundaries.